 The landlord is required to replace or repair an alarm as soon as practicable after becoming aware of an issue.

-For further details on the number and placement of the smoke alarms and the responsibility for testing, see the Consumer Affairs and Fair Trading Facts and Information Sheet.
+For further details on the number and placement of the smoke alarms and the responsibility for testing, see the Consumer, Building and Occupational Services (former Consumer Affairs and Fair Trading) website.

 DISCLAIMER: The information on this website is not legal advice.
 It is intended as a guide only.
 It applies only to legislation current in Tasmania as at 16 April 2018.
 For information regarding a specific tenancy problem please phone the Tenants’ Union on 1300 652 641 or (03) 6223 2641.
 The Tenants’ Union of Tasmania Inc. accepts no responsibility for actions based on this information, nor for actions based on electronic translations of this.